Chart Color Schemes

 Employment conditions in Bakewell rank among the top 10% of areas assessed nationally

-Bakewell has a skilled workforce with significant representation in essential services sectors.
-Its unemployment rate is 2.1%, lower than the Greater Darwin rate of 3.1%.
+Bakewell has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate is 2.1%, with an estimated employment growth of 1.8% over the past year (AreaSearch aggregation).
+As of September 2025, there are 2,046 residents employed, with an unemployment rate of 1.1% below Greater Darwin's rate of 3.1%.

 Frequently Asked Questions - Employment